Fudan-iGEM/2025-wiki/pages/parts.md

 ## Forward Primer paired with R_cso: 5-atggggtcaaacatgcct-3
 </pre>

-Our favourite parts are [BBa_K5115067](https://parts.igem.org/Part:BBa_K5115067) and [BBa_K5115068](https://parts.igem.org/Part:BBa_K5115068).
+Our favourite parts are BBa_K5115067

-These two parts are outstanding examples of our expanding ribozyme-connected parts [collection](/fudan/part-collection).
-Promoters and terminators are not included in these parts, and they were built in our plasmid backbones: [BBa_K4765027](http://parts.igem.org/Part:BBa_K4765027) (T7 promoter with lac operator, T7 and rrnB T1 dual-terminator) and [BBa_K5115069](https://parts.igem.org/Part:BBa_K5115069) (J23107, T7 and rrnB T1 dual-terminator).
-This flexible design enables all our ribozyme-connected parts easily transfer to other prokaryotic expression vectors, even shuttle vectors.
+This part

-Visit our [Improve](/fudan/improve/) page for parts we improved this year.
+Visit our [Improve](/improve/) page for parts we improved this year.

-Vist our [Part Collection](/fudan/part-collection/) page for parts we made in 2024.
-Links to all parts available at [gitlab](https://gitlab.igem.org/2024/fudan/-/blob/main/groupparts.md) and the [Registry](https://parts.igem.org/partsdb/search_1000.cgi?q=K5115000).
+Vist our [Part Collection](/part-collection/) page for parts we made in 2025.
+Links to all parts available at [gitlab](https://gitlab.igem.org/2025/fudan/-/blob/main/groupparts.md) and the [Registry](https://registry.igem.org/).

 Please check [our promotion video](https://video.igem.org/w/nri1zca7eHRFtGVEZWxfqe), from [Team Fudan](https://2025.igem.wiki/fudan/).